 After sex, place a pillow under your hips or keep your legs raised for about 20 minutes to improve the chances of the sperm entering the egg.

 Give this process time.
 It would be great if you conceived during your first try.
 But it usually takes a few cycles to achieve conception.
 Six to 12 months is the average.
 Be patient and enjoy this creative process.

-Our Getting Pregnant Checklist is a quick summary of the information in our book Planning Your Pregnancy: The New Essential Guide to Getting Pregnant.
+Our Getting Pregnant Checklist is a quick summary of the information in our free e-book Ultimate Fertility Resource Guide.
 The book has much more including suggestions like the best sex position for conception.